-Matt James Weighs In on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'
+Matt James Weighs in on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'

-Matt James eliminated Katie Thurston on Monday's episode, after telling her during their one-on-one that he hasn't "had those feelings that I need to have"
+He eliminated Katie Thurston on Monday's episode during their one-on-one date

 Matt James wishes Katie Thurston nothing but luck on the next leg of her journey — including if she ends up as the next lead on The Bachelorette.

-On Thursday's Watch What Happens Live with Andy Cohen, the current Bachelor, 29, addressed what he thought about fans calling for Thurston, whom he sent home on this week's episode, to be the next Bachelorette.
+On Thursday's Watch What Happens Live with Andy Cohen, the current Bachelor, 29, shared his thoughts on fans calling for Thurston, whom he sent home on this week's episode, to be the next Bachelorette.

-Speaking first about the drama between Thurston, 29, and Serena C., James said, "When I saw Serena C. and Katie's exchange, that had nothing to do with my feelings for Katie at that time.
+First addressing the drama between Thurston, 29, and Serena Chew, James said, "When I saw Serena C. and Katie's exchange, that had nothing to do with my feelings for Katie at that time.
 [It] doesn't say anything about her as a woman and how incredible she is, because she was there for a reason."

 "And those are the type of women that should be in consideration for a Bachelorette role," he told host Andy Cohen.
 "She's bold, she's courageous and she stands up for what she believes in."

-James eliminated Thurston on Monday's episode, after telling her during the evening portion of their one-on-one date that he hasn't "had those feelings that I need to have for finding a wife in this process" — a decision that Thurston said she "didn't [see] coming at all."
+James eliminated Thurston on Monday's episode after telling her during the evening portion of their one-on-one date that he didn't have "those feelings that I need to have for finding a wife in this process" — a decision Thurston said she "didn't [see] coming at all."

 Never miss a story — sign up for PEOPLE's free daily newsletter to stay up-to-date on the best of what PEOPLE has to offer, from juicy celebrity news to compelling human interest stories.